If you look at the list of the oldest trees in the world on Wikipedia, you will not find it mentioned.

 Another prominent legend in the Hindu text mentions the tree to be brought by Lord Krishna for his wife.

-When Lord Narad went to visit Lord Krishna, he presented flowers from the Parijat tree.
+When Lord Narad visited Lord Krishna, he presented flowers from the Parijat tree.
 Lord Krishna further gave the flowers to his wife Rukmani.

-When Lord Krishna’s other wife, Satyabhama, came to know about it, she confronted her husband for showing bias and insisted that Krishna get her the complete tree from the heavens, which was ruled by Lord Indra.
+When Lord Krishna’s other wife, Satyabhama, learned of it, she confronted her husband for showing bias and insisted that Krishna bring her the complete tree from the heavens, which was ruled by Lord Indra.

-After an altercation with Lord Indra, Lord Krishna was able to bring the tree to the earth and plant it in Satyabhama’s courtyard.
-Interestingly, the placement of the trees was such that the flowers would also fall in Rukmani’s courtyard.
+After an altercation with Lord Indra, Lord Krishna brought the tree to the Earth and planted it in Satyabhama’s courtyard.
+Interestingly, the placement of the trees meant the flowers would also fall in Rukmani’s courtyard.

 Facts of the Parijat Tree

-The tree is Baobab (Adansonia digitata), and it comes with peculiar features.
-The tree sheds leaves in winter and during May-June, new leaves sprout, so for six months it is green and for the rest of the year it remains barren.
+The tree is a Baobab (Adansonia digitata), and it comes with peculiar features.
+The tree sheds its leaves in winter, and in May-June, new leaves sprout, so for six months it is green, and for the rest of the year it remains barren.

 The flowering is not always certain, but when it does, it is an incredible sight.
-The flower is white in colour and comes only in the evening, and once it falls, it turns golden in colour after a certain period.
+The flower is white in colour and appears only in the evening; once it falls, it turns golden after a certain period.

-The perimeter of this tree’s trunk is around 50 feet and has a height of around 45 feet.
+The perimeter of this tree’s trunk is about 50 feet, and its height is about 45 feet.

-In 1997, which was India’s 50th year of Independence, the postal department of the country released two commemorative postal stamps on the Parijat tree.
+In 1997, India’s 50th year of Independence, the country’s postal department released two commemorative stamps on the Parijat tree.

 One stamp shows the tree and is valued at Rs 5, while another, valued at Rs 6, depicts the flower.